aliaksei-babuk/iot-sa-project/README.md

 ![image](https://github.com/aliaksei-babuk/iot-sa-project/blob/main/Docks/Flow%20Chart%20for%20the%20UC-3.png)

 Urban noise mapping exemplifies the integration of acoustic analytics into regulatory and planning contexts.
 The main flow involves continuous ingestion of environmental sound, computation of aggregated acoustic indices (e.g., SPL, Leq), and spatial visualization through temporal heatmaps.
 These outputs provide regulators and urban planners with empirical insights into noise patterns across city zones.
 Exceptions may occur in the form of incomplete coverage due to sensor deployment constraints, calibration drift in edge devices, or temporary loss of connectivity between IoT endpoints and the cloud pipeline.
-The benefits, however, are substantial: environmental agencies gain robust compliance reports for enforcement, municipal governments can design targeted noise mitigation strategies, and citizens indirectly benefit from improved quality of life through better noise control policies
+The benefits, however, are substantial: environmental agencies gain robust compliance reports for enforcement, municipal governments can design targeted noise mitigation strategies, and citizens indirectly benefit from improved quality of life through better noise control policies.

 ### 1.2.4 Use Case 4: Industrial Acoustic Monitoring
 | Field |	Description |